deanbot/easy-wsl-oh-my-zsh-p10k/readme.md

 **Remote - WSL** contains just the requirements for using WSL where as **Remote Development** contains a bundle of remote dev tools.

 VS Code will prompt you to install **Remote - WSL** after it detects that WSL is installed.
-Alternatively, install either via the **Install** button on the extension page or via the extensions tab in VS Code.
+Alternatively, install either extension via the extensions tab in VS Code or with the **Install** button on the extensions' page.

 See also: [[VS Code:] Developing in WSL](https://code.visualstudio.com/docs/remote/wsl)